RAF Halton: Airfield

 The site has a grass airfield, used mainly by gliders, light aircraft, microlights and the RAF hot air balloon.
 The airfield is the home of the Royal Air Force Gliding & Soaring Association, Chilterns Gliding Centre, The Halton Aero Club and the RAF Halton Microlight Club.

+The airfield was also used as the filming location for the German airfield in Wonder Woman.

 Based units

 Flying and notable non-flying units based at RAF Halton.